STONE MASONRY SEISMIC CONSTRUCTION - GUIDELINES

 On April 25th, 2015, a 7.8-magnitude earthquake struck Nepal.
 8,000 people died and over 21,000 people were injured.
 Thousands of Nepalese families were left homeless with entire villages flattened by the earthquake.
-To date, much work is still needed in the rebuilding of the damaged villages.
+Much work is still required in the rebuilding of the damaged villages.
 The Nepalese Government has also committed $2,000 USD to each affected family in the housing reconstruction efforts.

 Builders Without Borders Response